Influenza: Seasonal Flu 2017-2018

 - People who have symptoms other than hives after exposure to eggs (such as angioedema, respiratory distress, lightheadedness, or recurrent emesis) or who have needed epinephrine or any other emergency medical intervention also can get any licensed flu vaccine that is appropriate for their age and health, but the vaccine should be given in a medical setting and be supervised by a healthcare provider who is capable of recognizing and managing severe allergic conditions.
 Such settings include hospitals, clinics, health departments, and physician offices.

-- People with egg allergies no longer have to wait 30 minutes after receiving their vaccine.
+- People with egg allergies no longer have to wait 30 minutes for observation after receiving their vaccine.

 POSSIBLE SIDE EFFECTS FOLLOWING VACCINATION